 8. Dynamic creative optimisation

 Dynamic creative optimisation (DCO) is something more brands need to be doing.
 It’s not another piece of ad-tech jargon.
 It is the next logical step for digital advertisers.
 The missing piece of the puzzle.
 DCO combines display ad creation with analytics: selecting, and optimising dynamic creatives.
+(You can read more on DCO in-depth – what it is and how to set-it up – here)

 Now here’s the killer piece of information.
 All the campaigns mentioned so far – every single one – is ready for DCO.
 It’s all about using the data that you have for targeting, with analytics, to serve effective creatives.
 Say, for example, Sweden are beating Germany in football, an iGaming ad will not only show the best odds via a data feed but the most suitable variant copy for its audience.
 Perhaps a Sweden-focused comment on the match.
 Or a positive statistic about Germany’s ability to come from behind.
 DCO is all about making display advertising even more relevant to viewers.